dwats/SimpleTimelapse/readme.md

 # Simple Timelapse
-## Show of things that happen slowly.
+## Showing the things that happen slowly.

 TODO